dkaslovsky/calendar-tasks/README.md

 shows tasks for the next 3 days, starting with today.
 Days without tasks are omitted from the output.

+Tasks from previous days can be included in the output by specifying the number of days back from today to include with the `-b` or `--back` flag.

 `calendar-tasks` properly handles leap years and months with fewer than 31 days.
 For example, a task scheduled for the 30th of every month will not be skipped in February.
 Instead, it will be shown on March 1 for leap years and March 2 for non-leap years.